-On a quarterly basis, the Consultant will prepare a comprehensive report addressing each investment and/or asset, SMA, and Manager.
-The evaluation system shall provide such information as may be required by the Plan to understand and administer its investments and Managers.
+On a quarterly basis, the Consultant will prepare a comprehensive reporting and evaluation system addressing each investment and/or asset, IMA, and Manager.
+The evaluation system shall provide such information as may be required by the Retirement System to understand and administer its investments and Managers.

-The content of the report shall include attributes for the assets individually (under SMAs), the investment managers and the total portfolio including: income, appreciation, gross and net returns, cash-flow, internal rate of return, diversification, comparisons to relevant industry performance indices and information reporting standards, and Strategic Plan and Investment Plan compliance.
+The content of the report shall include attributes for the assets individually

+(under IMAs), the investment managers and the total portfolio including: income, appreciation, gross and net returns, cash-flow, internal rate of return, diversification, comparisons to relevant industry performance indices and information reporting standards, and Strategic Plan and Investment Plan compliance.
 Each investment will be reviewed for significant events and projected performance and an opinion provided with respect to Manager performance.
-Budget and Management Plan variances, as reported by SMA Managers, will also be provided.
+Budget and Management Plan variances, as reported by IMA Managers, will also be provided.

-The Consultant shall prepare and forward to the Plan a Performance Measurement Report within ninety (90) days following the last day of each quarter given receipt of full and complete manager reporting.
-(Amended 10/06/16)
+The Consultant shall prepare and forward to the Retirement System a Performance Measurement Report within ninety (90) days following the last day of each quarter given receipt of full and complete manager reporting.

-3.5 Adopted: November 17, 2005; Revised: 07/20/06, 09/07/06, 01/18/07, 02/01/07, 05/03/07, 04/17/08, 07/10/08, 06/18/09, 08/20/09, 09/18/14, 09/16/15, 12/17/15, 10/06/16 and 09/06/18.
+3.5 Adopted: November 17, 2005; Revised: 07/20/06, 09/07/06, 01/18/07, 02/01/07, 05/03/07, 04/17/08, 07/10/08, 06/18/09, 08/20/09, 09/18/14, 09/16/15 and 12/17/15.